Wozzardman/FilteredDetailsListV3/CONDITIONAL_LOGIC_FIX.md

 4. **Accurate Change Count**: Multiple edits to the same cell will show as one change, not multiple
 5. **Smart Reversion**: If you edit a cell back to its original value, the change will be removed automatically
 6. **Correct Cancel Behavior**: Cancel will always revert to the value before any editing started, not intermediate values
+7. **Enhanced Bulk Creation**: Users can now create up to 1000 new rows at once instead of being limited to 100

 ## Technical Notes

-- Version: 14.0.4
+- Version: 14.0.5
 - The fix maintains backward compatibility
 - No changes required to conditional logic configuration
 - The cancellation logic (`cancelAllChanges`) was already correct and didn't need modification
-- Both fixes work together to provide consistent change tracking across all edit scenarios
+- All three fixes work together to provide consistent change tracking and enhanced functionality across all scenarios
+- Performance considerations: Creating 1000 rows at once may take longer, but virtualization ensures UI responsiveness